Oliver Cromwell: Monuments and posthumous honours

-In 1776, one of the first ships commissioned to serve in the American Continental Navy during the American Revolutionary War was named Oliver Cromwell.
+During the opening of the American Revolutionary War in 1776, the Connecticut State Navy commissioned a corvette named the Oliver Cromwell, one of the first American naval vessels.
+It was captured in battle in 1779 and renamed HMS Restoration before being commissioned as HMS Loyalist.

-19th-century engineer Sir Richard Tangye was a noted Cromwell enthusiast and collector of Cromwell manuscripts and memorabilia.
-His collection included many rare manuscripts and printed books, medals, paintings, objects d'art, and a bizarre assemblage of "relics".
+The 19th-century engineer Richard Tangye was a noted Cromwell enthusiast and collector of Cromwell manuscripts and memorabilia.
+His collection included many rare manuscripts and printed books, medals, paintings, objets d'art, and a bizarre assemblage of "relics".
 This includes Cromwell's Bible, button, coffin plate, death mask, and funeral escutcheon.
 On Tangye's death, the entire collection was donated to the Museum of London, where it can still be seen.

-In 1875, a statue of Cromwell by Matthew Noble was erected in Manchester outside the Manchester Cathedral, a gift to the city by Abel Heywood in memory of her first husband.
+In 1875 a statue of Cromwell by Matthew Noble was erected in Manchester outside the Manchester Cathedral, a gift to the city by Abel Heywood in memory of her first husband.
 It was the first large-scale statue to be erected in the open in England, and was a realistic likeness based on the painting by Peter Lely; it showed Cromwell in battledress with drawn sword and leather body armour.
 It was unpopular with local Conservatives and the large Irish immigrant population.
 Queen Victoria was invited to open the new Manchester Town Hall, and she allegedly consented on the condition that the statue be removed.
 The statue remained, Victoria declined, and the town hall was opened by the Lord Mayor.
 During the 1980s, the statue was relocated outside Wythenshawe Hall, which had been occupied by Cromwell's troops.

-During the 1890s, Parliamentary plans to erect a statue of Cromwell outside Parliament turned controversial.
-Pressure from the Irish Nationalist Party forced the withdrawal of a motion to seek public funding for the project; the statue was eventually erected, but it had to be funded privately by Lord Rosebery.
+During the 1890s Parliamentary plans to erect a statue of Cromwell outside Parliament turned controversial.
+Pressure from the Irish Nationalist Party forced the withdrawal of a motion to seek public funding for the project; the statue was eventually erected, but it had to be funded privately by Archibald Primrose.

 Cromwell controversy continued into the 20th century.
-Winston Churchill was First Lord of the Admiralty before World War I, and he twice suggested naming a British battleship HMS Oliver Cromwell.
+Winston Churchill was First Lord of the Admiralty before the First World War, and he twice suggested naming a British battleship HMS Oliver Cromwell.
 The suggestion was vetoed by King George V because of his personal feelings and because he felt that it was unwise to give such a name to an expensive warship at a time of Irish political unrest, especially given the anger caused by the statue outside Parliament.
 Churchill was eventually told by First Sea Lord Admiral Battenberg that the King's decision must be treated as final.
-The Cromwell Tank was a British medium-weight tank first used in 1944, and a steam locomotive built by British Railways in 1951 was named Oliver Cromwell.
+The Cromwell tank was a British medium-weight tank first used in 1944, and a steam locomotive built by British Railways in 1951 was named Oliver Cromwell.

 Other public statues of Cromwell are the Statue of Oliver Cromwell, St Ives in Cambridgeshire and the Statue of Oliver Cromwell, Warrington in Cheshire.
 An oval plaque at Sidney Sussex College, Cambridge, refers to the end of the travels of his head and reads: